FelixNica/driving-object-detector/README.md

 ![](img/sample_batch-0_2.jpg)
 ![](img/sample_batch-0_3.jpg)

+The images above are taken randomly from the Google search results for "car on road" and "pedestrians" and are not found in training or validation data sets.

 #### Credit where due:

 [Joseph Redmon](https://pjreddie.com/): approach to training a neural network for object detection and publishing the